webdevholland/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Days 16 - 65: September 16 - November 5, 2019 - DRAFT*
+### Days 16 - 67: September 16 - November 6, 2019 - DRAFT*

-****Background**:  I'm not a role model for the #100DaysOfCode challenge - you can read more about that in my [README.md](https://github.com/webdevholland/100-days-of-code/blob/master/README.md#ive-joined-the-100daysofcode-challenge---sep-1-2019).*
+****Background**:  I'm not the best example to follow when it comes to taking the #100DaysOfCode challenge - you can read more about that in my [README.md](https://github.com/webdevholland/100-days-of-code/blob/master/README.md#ive-joined-the-100daysofcode-challenge---sep-1-2019).*

-**Overall Update**:  Mainly *listened* to videos from Brad Schiff's JavaScript course in Udemy app while driving to/from work.
-Supplemented JS learning using "Grasshopper" coding app a few times.
-Another coding app, "Career Karma", has proven to be great resource.
+**Overall Update**:  Mainly *listened* to videos from Brad Schiff's JavaScript course in the Udemy app while driving to & from work.
+Supplemented JS learning using Grasshopper coding app a few times.
+Another coding app, Career Karma, has proven to be great resource.
+Planning on enrolling in Nucamp coding bootcamp in 2020.
 Transitioned from being financial analyst to data analyst in late October.
 See Links for this log entry.

 **Highlights & Low Points**:
 * In Schiff's JS course, finished sections on "Server Basics" & "Database Basics".
 * Also went through ~80-85% of section on "Starting Our Complex App (App #2)" in JS course.
-* Usually listened to JS course videos a couple of times or more.
+* Listened to JS course videos a couple of times or more.
+Concepts were harder to grasp, at times, when learning by audio only.
-* Created CodePen on Anonymous & Arrow Functions.
+* Created CodePen on anonymous & arrow functions to go along w/ JS course vid on those topics.
 * Spent more time *listening* to JS course videos.
 Very little time spent doing hands-on coding practice.
 Haven't reviewed course's example CodePens yet.
-* "Grasshopper" coding app great for on-the-go practice in JS, but ended up removing app from phone.
+* Grasshopper coding app great for on-the-go practice in JS, but ended up removing app from phone.
+Wasn't using app often.
+*
+* Thrilled to learn about Nucamp coding bootcamp from member within Career Karma coding app.
+* Looking forward to taking Web Development Fundamentals course with Nucamp, hopefully around late winter/early spring 2020.
 * want to look more into data visualization as well as continue building on front-end web dev skills.
 * this week:  registered for in-person course on creating better visuals such as in slides (got waitlisted on course for data viz in tableau).
 * Excited about taking Nucamp course "Web Development Fundamentals" in the new year.